gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-SMS templates are predefined message formats linked to various events for delivering messages to users.
-Use this API to get all subscribed sms templates.
+Retrieve SMS communication templates that are subscribed to.

 *Returned Response:*